bhjihck/bhjihck.github.io/_posts/2013-10-26-background-image.md

   background: triangular.png
 ---

-good Here be a sample post with a custom background image.
-To utilize this "feature" just add the following YAML to a post's front matter. import
+Here be a sample post with a custom background image.
+To utilize this "feature" just add the following YAML to a post's front matter.

-ok
 {% highlight yaml %}
 image:
   background: filename.png